 Natural teeth whitening is a subject that comes up frequently in my dental office.

 Others are looking for a gradual method to bring about a little more "brightness" to their teeth, without going through the normal teeth whitening procedures.
+I think some people are afraid that their teeth will go too white, too quickly with conventional tooth whitening.

 I can tell you one thing about natural teeth whitening - it is a gradual process, taking some months!
 Definitely not for those in a rush.